-Energy Performance is reported as a group of values designated the National Fenestration Ratings Council (NFRC) to provide meaningful, comparative data for windows, doors and skylights.
+Energy Performance is reported as a group of values designated by the National Fenestration Ratings Council (NFRC) to provide meaningful, comparative data for windows, doors, and skylights.
 The NFRC has determined that these values represent the key energy performance factors when measured and reported in a standardized method.

 These values are:

 • Condensation Resistance (CR)

 All performance values are determined through product testing following industry standard specifications.
 Actual product performance will depend on the specific details of the application in which the product is installed.
 This includes how well the product was installed, the physical environment and conditions of the location as well as other factors.